skuid/skuid-labs/experiments/dataSources/worldBank/readme.md

 - This page provides an index of all the statistical measures provided by the World Bank - along with the URL you'd need to use to create a model for this measure, and a sample dataset queried for this measure.

+  - You will get popups asking for Merge Variable values for datasources.
+You can use BR  (for Brazil) in all the popups.

 ### WorldBankDashboard

 - This page allows the user to select a single country (from a statstical region) and then shows several tabs of statical measures about the country.

+    - You will get popups asking for Merge Variable values for datasources.
+You can use BR  (for Brazil) in all the popups.

     - The world bank API allows you to call up to 60 statistical measures from a single statistical source in a single call  by providing the source ID and indicator codes separated by ; (semicolon).